Nattokinase and Stroke Research: Understanding the Evidence

 The results showed no statistical difference between the NK versus the aspirin and Plavix groups in the number of ministrokes or Transient ischemic Attacks (TIA), strokes, and heart attacks after six months of follow-up.[2]

-The image below compares the number of cardiovascular diseases, TIA, and strokes in the gray nattokinase and red aspirin, and Plavix groups. m=months.
+The image below compares the number of cardiovascular diseases, TIA, and strokes.
+Nattokinase is gray.
+And red is aspirin and Plavix groups. m=months.

 Source: Maslarov D, Drenska D. Use of Nattokinase in patients with ischemic stroke and transient ischemic attacks.
 Neurol Neurosci.
 2020; 1(2):1-5.